tlswg/tls13-spec/draft-ietf-tls-tls13.md

 themselves do not appear on the wire but are simply calculated.
 The length of the signature is specified by the signing algorithm and key.

-In previous versions of TLS, the ServerKeyExchange format meant that attackers can obtain a signature of a message with a chosen, 32-byte prefix.
+In previous versions of TLS, the ServerKeyShare format meant that attackers can obtain a signature of a message with a chosen, 32-byte prefix.
 Because TLS 1.3 servers are likely to also implement prior versions, the contents of the element always start with 64 bytes of octet 32 in order to clear that